Pediatric Physical Therapy FAQ

 Questions Specific To Our Practice:

-What do your physical therapist do during a therapy session?
+What does your physical therapist do during a therapy session?

 - Works with your child one-on-one to achieve strengthening, flexibility, stability, and function.
 We incorporate a variety of treatment interventions to ensure we are working on the goals you and your child come to us with.